4-Week Weight Training Plan for Women

 If you're looking to lose weight or just maintain your physique, try cutting back on cardio for a few weeks to focus on these strength training exercises for women that increase metabolism and build lean muscle

 Are you cardio-ing yourself to death?
 Yes, running, cycling, and hitting the elliptical religiously can absolutely help you drop pounds-especially when you have a lot to lose.
 But, at some point, you're going to hit a plateau, says Holly Perkins, C.S.C.S., founder of Women's Strength Nation and author of Lift to Get Lean.

 To get past it, you need strength training in your life.
 Why?
-Lifting weights helps to amp your metabolism for long after your gym-time ends since the more muscle you have, the more cals you torch when working out-and while sitting perfectly still.
+Lifting weights helps to amp your metabolism for long after your gym-time ends since the more muscle you have, the more calories you torch when working out and while sitting perfectly still.
 Not to mention, strength training is a great way for women (and, well, everyone) to steer clear of injury; the stronger the muscles surrounding and supporting your joints, the more you'll be able to maintain good form and keep out of harm's way.
 And, of course, lifting weights can — and does — make you strong AF (without causing you to "bulk up").
 (Related: 11 Major Health and Fitness Benefits of Lifting Weights)

 If you're new to weight training, don't worry.
 Perkins created this four-week beginner strength training workout for women to help you to build a solid foundation of strength training and shift your body into a new place after all that cardio.
 The really great news?
 You only have to do this routine twice a week.
 Each week, the moves will stay the same, but we'll make the routine harder by changing the program variables (like rest, sets, reps, or load).